This site is intended for UK Heathcare Professionals only.

 Extrafine beclometasone products:

-Adapted from the eMC Dictionary of Medicines and Devices (dm+d) and the BTS/SIGN guidelines 2019.5,9
+Adapted from the eMC Dictionary of Medicines and Devices (dm+d).7

 Non-extrafine beclometasone products:

-Adapted from the eMC Dictionary of Medicines and Devices (dm+d) and the BTS/SIGN guidelines 20195,9
+Adapted from the eMC Dictionary of Medicines and Devices (dm+d).7

-Qvar is a trademark of Teva Pharmaceuticals.
-Beclu is a trademark of Lupin Healthcare.
-Clenil is a trademark of Chiesi Ltd. Soprobec is a trademark of Glenmark Pharmaceuticals.
+Qvar® is a trademark of Teva Pharmaceuticals.
+Clenil® is a trademark of Chiesi Ltd. Soprobec® is a trademark of Glenmark Pharmaceuticals.

-Established in 1935, Cipla is a global pharmaceutical company focused on sustainable growth with a firm commitment to make medicines accessible and available to those in need.12
+Established in 1935, Cipla is a global pharmaceutical company focused on sustainable growth with a firm commitment to make medicines accessible and available to those in need.10

-Cipla has committed to meeting the following environmental targets in its production sites in India, where its respiratory range is manufactured.* By 2025 we aim to achieve:12
+Cipla has committed to meeting the following environmental targets in its production sites in India, where its respiratory range is manufactured.* By 2025 we aim to achieve:10

 • water neutrality